Notificare/notificare-html5-wordpress/notificare-website-push/README.txt

 = Which browsers support your notifications? =

 All the major browsers out there support our Website Push functionality.
-In Chrome, Firefox and Safari we use the native functionality, when this is not available we will fall back to WebSockets.
+In Chrome, Firefox and Safari we use native notifications functionality, when this is not available we will fall back to WebSockets.

 == Screenshots ==